 It also has a cafe that does some really yummy light-lunches.

-The chicken and mango salad in particular was delicious and it was a great haven away from the heat and bustle of Chinatown.
+The chicken and mango salad, in particular, was delicious and it was a great haven away from the heat and bustle of Chinatown.
 Start with a walk around the surrounding streets for some knock-off designer goods, and then finish in Peter Hoe for a well-deserved ice tea.

-Another one of my trip highlights was our walk round KL’s Little India.
+Another one of my trip highlights was our walk around KL’s Little India.
 I used to live in Bangalore, so it felt really nostalgic to walk through this area.
 It was really authentically Indian and the food available was brilliant.

 We visited a little curry house called Sri Pandi and I had a great time sampling all the different Indian dishes available on their very popular buffet.

-Perdana Botanical Gardens and Hornbill Restaurant & Cafe:
+Perdana Botanical Gardens and Hornbill Restaurant & Cafe

 On Monday morning I joined my host on her weekly expat wives walking group, which took us through Perdana Botanical Gardens.
 The park was lovely but I wouldn’t recommend going there too late in the day because we all finished the walk completely drenched with sweat, even though we set off relatively early in the morning.

 Batu caves are a bit outside the city centre but are well worth a visit.
-You can quite easily get an Uber there to avoid being ripped off on taxi fare and it’s only about a 20 minute journey.
+You can quite easily get an Uber there to avoid being ripped off on taxi fare and it’s only about a 20-minute journey.